hswanson13/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 #### `LOADSTAMP`

 `LOADSTAMP` will pick up any stamp as long as it is given the correct parameters in the config.
-It will go the named position, perform movement (described below) and return to that named position.
+It will go to the named position, perform movement (described below) and return to that named position.

 These are (for example with `stamp_number`=1 and the stamp is at `etl_chuck_2`):